Hurricane Diana: Elsewhere

 While Diana was crossing the Yucatán Peninsula, it dropped light rainfall in Belize, peaking at 1 in in an unspecified location.
 The remnants of Hurricane Diana eventually moved into the Southwestern United States, bringing heavy rainfall to the region.
 In Imperial County, California, golf-ball sized hail was reported by the residents, along with rain and lightning, causing brief power outages throughout the county.
 A police dispatch of Imperial County also noted local flooding, which resulted in traffic disruptions.
 The remnants of Diana also dropped light rainfall in San Diego County, California, with the city of San Diego receiving only a trace of rain, Vista reporting 0.09 in, Del Mar had 0.08 in, and Oceanside measuring 0.3 in.

 In Arizona, the remnants of Diana contributed to record cold temperatures for August in Phoenix.
 On August 14, the city had a high temperature of 78 F, which was 24 F below normal for that date.
 In Maricopa County, 3.5 in of rain was observed.
 Heavy precipitation, with 3.42 in in Desert Hills, which fell in less than two hours.
 Several weather-related car accidents occurred, but none were serious.
 In Apache Junction, police and city officials rushed to close flooded streets, including portions of state highways and underpasses of Interstate 17.
 Crews were pumping 32000 USgal of water from the underpasses of Interstate 17, but their efforts were futile.
 A 19 mi portion of State Route 87 between Gila River Indian Community and the intersection with State Route 187 was shut down due to flooding.
 In Sacaton, about two-thirds of the city was inundated with at least 3 ft of water.

 Aftermath

 Following the storm, the Mexican Armed Forces delivered food and basic health care supplies to victims.
 In addition, there was also a mass vaccination against typhoid.
 Officials delivered about 8,000 boxes of blankets, clothing, and food in total to the 55 worst impacted communities in Veracruz.
 The Mexican Army and Civil Defense of Veracruz deployed 36 medical brigades to attend to those injured during the storm.
 By August 11, 120 families in the Sierra Norte de Puebla region of Puebla had received construction materials to rebuild their homes.

-Due to its impact, the name Diana was retired by the World Meteorological Organization in the spring of 1991, and will never be used again for another Atlantic hurricane.
+Due to the storm's impact, the name Diana was retired by the World Meteorological Organization in the spring of 1991, and will never be used again for another Atlantic hurricane.
 It was replaced with Dolly for the 1996 season.